choey/Comfy-Topaz/README.md

 On the output side, `autopilot_settings` shows what the auto-pilot settings were, and `settings` shows all the features used and knobs turned to generate the final image.

 ## Manual Settings
-Override auto-pilot settings by providing manual parms:
+Override auto-pilot settings by providing manual settings:

 ![demo showing the upscale settings override](demo2.png)